Make a claim

 We’ll contact you within 3 business days to confirm your claim number, and whether a Claims Assessor will be making an inspection of the loss or damage.
 We may also request further information or documents.

 If a Claims Assessor is required, the Claims Assessor will contact you and arrange to visit you at a convenient time.
 If a Claims Assessor is not required we will contact you to progress your claim.
-If you have any questions about completing this form or about your claim, please contact us on 1300 369 989 during business hours.
+If you have any questions about completing this form or about your claim, please contact us on 1300 369 989.

 Frequently asked questions